 For information about RUMC Cares, a program to assist our church families with moderate, temporary and/or emergency financial needs, contact Pastor David.

 Vinton County CARE Ministry

-CARE, in MacArthur in southeastern Ohio, provides many essential services, food, furniture, and personal care items to people throughout Vinton County.
+CARE, in MacArthur in southeastern Ohio, provides many essential services to people throughout Vinton County.